Black Holes in the Shadow: The Missing High-Ionization Lines in the Earliest JWST AGNs: Accretion Flow Diagnostics at from BLR Emission

 \section{Accretion Flow Diagnostics at $z>5$ from BLR Emission}

 The extreme distances and early cosmic epochs probed by $z > 5$ JWST-selected AGNs offer a unique opportunity to test whether broad-line diagnostics -- developed primarily for low-redshift AGNs or bright QSOs -- can still constrain the physical nature of accretion flows in the low-metallicity, rapidly evolving environments of the early Universe.
-To model the emission-line response to different accretion scenarios, we make use of the spectral synthesis code \textsc{Cloudy} \citep[v23.01,][]{chatzikos2023}, which self-consistently computes the thermal, ionization, and emission-line structure of gas exposed to an AGN continuum.
+To model the emission-line response to different accretion scenarios, we use of a spectral synthesis code.
+Calculations were performed with version 23.01 of \textsc{Cloudy} \citep{chatzikos2023, Gunasekera2023}.
+It self-consistently computes the thermal, ionization, and emission-line structure of gas exposed to an AGN continuum.